Landscape park (protected area): Poland

-According to the Act on Protection of Nature (Ustawa o ochronie przyrody) of 2004, a Landscape Park is defined as "an area protected because of its natural, historical, cultural and scenic values, for the purpose of conserving and popularizing those values in conditions of balanced development."
+According to the Act on Protection of Nature (Ustawa o ochronie przyrody) of 2004, a Landscape Park is defined as "an area protected because of its natural, historical, cultural, and scenic values, for the purpose of conserving and popularizing those values in conditions of balanced development."

-Decisions on the creation, liquidation and boundaries of Landscape Parks are taken by resolution of the provincial assembly (voivodeship sejmik).
+Decisions on the creation, liquidation, and boundaries of Landscape Parks are taken by resolution of the provincial assembly (voivodeship sejmik).
 A decision to create a Landscape Park must be preceded by consultation with the council of any relevant gmina (municipality) and with the Regional Director of Nature Protection.
 A buffer zone (otulina) may be designated in addition to the area of the Park itself.

 As at 9 May 2009 there are 122 designated Landscape Parks throughout Poland, covering a total area of approximately 26100 km2.
 For a listing, see list of Landscape Parks of Poland.

 Slovakia

 There are 14 Protected Landscape Areas in Slovakia (in 2013).
 Protected Landscape Area (PLA) is in Slovakia a larger area, usually more than 1,000 ha, with fragmented ecosystems which are significant for the conservation of biological diversity and ecological stability, with characteristic landscape features, or with specific forms of historical settlements.
-This represents a second level of protection with a status lower than National Parks have.
+This represents a second level of protection, with a status lower than National Parks have.
 There are tourist pathways that man can use for hiking or walks.
 Educational paths are surrounded by tourist signs with various information about the "CHKO" and nature.
-Protected Landscape Areas in Slovakia cover the area of 610 869 hectares what is about 12.46% of the whole territory of the Slovak Republic.
+Protected Landscape Areas in Slovakia cover the area of 610 869 hectares, what is about 12.46% of the whole territory of Slovakia.

 Ukraine

 In Ukraine Regional landscape parks are environment-protected recreational institutions of local or regional status that are created with the goal of conservation in natural state typical or unique natural complexes and objects as well as providing the conditions for organized recreation for the population.
 Regional landscape parks are organized with withdrawal or without withdrawal of land plots, water, and other natural objects from their owners or users.

 In the event when the withdrawal of land plots, water, and other natural objects is necessary for the needs of the regional landscape parks, it is conducted in order established by the legislation of Ukraine.

 In 2016 in Ukraine there are 54 regional landscape parks.